LyesAmazTK90/NUWEProj/README.md

 The `predictions` folder will contain the `predictions.json` file with your model's predictions on whether an image contains a butterfly or not.

-## 🎯 Tasks:
+## 🎯 Tasks

-Develop a neural network to process and detect butterflies in images from forest cameras, contributing to the biologists' research efforts.
+Your task is to create a neural network model able to process images from forest cameras and accurately detect the presence of butterflies.
+This model must differentiate butterflies from other insects, adapting to various lighting conditions and angles.

-## 📊 Data Processing:

-Data preprocessing should be applied to normalize and prepare the images for the model, considering the various lighting conditions and angles present in the dataset.

-## 🤖 Model:

-Select and train a neural network capable of distinguishing butterflies from other elements in the images.
-You may experiment with different architectures, like convolutional neural networks (CNNs), to find the most effective solution.

 ## 📤 Submission